edgexfoundry/edgex-docs/docs_src/design/adr/security/0028-authentication.md

 The following list of changes is derived from the proof of concept implementation to actually effect the change (besides the prerequisite changes above):

-- Kong and Postgres is removed from compose files.
+- Kong and Postgres is removed from compose files and snaps.

 - Add an NGINX reverse proxy with using the proxy auth module.